AyushTulaskar/90DaysOfDevOps/2025/docker/Solution.md

 A networking feature that allows containers to talk to each other or external services.

  Interaction: Containers use Docker networks to communicate securely.

+***Task 4:***

+A multi-stage build is a Docker technique that allows you to use multiple FROM statements in a Dockerfile to create an optimized final image.
+It helps in building an application in one stage and copying only the necessary files to the final stage, reducing image size.

+Reduces Image Size:
+Only the essential files are included in the final image.
+Unnecessary build dependencies and tools are discarded.

+Improves Security:
+Removes sensitive files (e.g., API keys, build tools) from the final image.
+Reduces attack surface by keeping the image lightweight.